Caroline Burton: Way Finding

 From the time of the earliest collections of the State Museum, field investigations have been a strong emphasis, especially in Natural History.
 Within the past few years, field collecting has taken place throughout New Jersey, and also in comparative sites elsewhere in North America.
 State Museum paleontologists have also participated in investigations in other parts of the world, including China and Argentina.

 The Discovery Den is a family engagement play space for children ages 0-8.
-Families are encouraged to explore together through pretend play, making art, puzzle and building sets and scientific inquiry.
-All activities focus on the natural world.
+Families are encouraged to explore the natural world together through books, pretend play, making art and scientific inquiry.

 Discovery Den opened in 2015 thanks in part to the generous support from the PNC Foundation through the Grow UP Great program.